-If a student is absent one day or a part of a day, including field trips or other school activities, he/she will, on the day he/she returns to school, submit all assignments, and take any tests given during the absence at the beginning of each class the day of the student's return.
+If a student is absent one day or a part of a day, including field trips or other school activities, he/she will, on the day he/she returns to school, submit all assignments due, and take any tests given during the absence at the beginning of each class the day of the student's return.

-If a student is absent two or more consecutive days, he/she will be allowed a like number of days to make up the work.
+If a student is absent, he/she will be allowed a like number of days to make up the work.
 It is the student's responsibility to contact his/her teacher concerning the assignments and due date.
 Make up tests cannot be taken prior to an absence.
-All tests must be made up after the absence (for example, spring vacation), for permitted and excused absences only.
+All tests must be made up after the absence (for example, extended travel), for permitted and excused absences only.